 Inductive Logic And Inductive Probabilities

 Inductive logic is reasoning that’s based on observations.
-Inductive logic is often used by biologists to explain their findings.
+It is often used by biologists to explain their findings.

 For example, a biologist collecting data about the habitat of a particular bird species may have noticed that all of the birds in one area have red feathers and may make an inductive statement, “All birds in this area are red.”
 This is an example of inductive logic because it is based on observation rather than hard facts.